SUMMER LEADERSHIP CAMPS

 2. Verify with your principal you are the only nominee from your school.

 3. Download the Application Template.
-It will contain all of the information you need to gather before you start your application.
+It will contain all of the information you need to gather before you start your application using the online form.
 Your application must be completed in one seating.

-4. Download the "Instructions for Recommenders" and give this to your two recommenders.
+4. Download the "Instructions for Recommenders" and give this to your two recommenders directly.

 -